aidindzaferovic/aidindzaferovic/README.md

 # 👋 Hey there, I'm Aidin!

 As a motivated Computer Science student at St. John’s University, I’m passionate about building innovative software solutions that solve real-world problems.
-With hands-on experience in Java, SQL, and core data structures, I enjoy tackling complex challenges and turning ideas into impactful projects.
+With hands-on experience in Java, SQL, and data structures, I enjoy tackling complex challenges and turning ideas into impactful projects.
 I'm always looking to grow as a developer and bring value to every team I'm part of.

 ---